Scalingo/documentation/_posts/databases/2000-01-01-scalingo-elasticsearch-addon.md

 ## Changing plans

 You can upgrade or downgrade your database plan whenever you need it.
 This operation happens instantly thanks to Docker containers and no manual input is required.
 When you change the plan, your database will be stopped then simply restarted on a new host with new parameters of the chosen plan.
-During the operation the connection is dropped bewteen your app and the database.
+During the operation the connection is dropped between your app and the database.
 Finally, after the operation is successful, the related app will be restarted.

 ### From the Dashboard